belm0/perf-timer/README.md

   * **async/await support** (Trio only) - first of its kind!
 Periods when a task is is sleeping, blocked by I/O, etc. will not be counted.
   * **percentile durations** - e.g. report the median and 90th percentile
   execution time of the instrumented code.
-Implementated with a bounded-memory, streaming histogram.
+Implemented with a bounded-memory, streaming histogram.

 ## Usage